 New Opportunities for a New Decade2020 was marked by the most disruptive event in recent history, as a global pandemic forced the adoption of innovative production, logistics, and workforce solutions.
 The impact of artificial intelligence, the Internet of Things, and virtual tools was unmistakable, as organizations harnessed digital technologies as they pivoted in response to both local and global restrictions.

 As best practices emerge from the experiences of COVID-19, quality professionals are learning that these new methods can pay significant dividends in the new decade.
 Nowhere is this more evident than in the solutions offered by lean and Six Sigma practices, and at the 2021 Lean and Six Sigma conference.
 The conference offered attendees ways to harness the benefits of these methods to identify improvements, gather and respond effectively to data and create an ongoing culture of excellence through quality.
-If you were unable to attend the conference you can purchase the recordings by clicking here.

 Thank you again for attending the ASQ Lean and Six Sigma Conference 2021 last week.
 We have been informed that RUs for the Conference will not be automatically populated into attendees Recertification Journal.
 At this time attendees will need to manually enter the RU information in their own Recertification Journal.
 As a friendly reminder:

 If you have further questions about your Recertification Journal you can contact email@example.com